Mandur/PodIdentityHealthCheck/readme.md

 We also experimented different options on where to place these health checks:
 * In an **init container**, checking during pod startup that the identity is working.
 An init container would ensure our application pod only starts if the NMI or the full identity stack is ready to receive the request.
 This solution generates less requests as the following ones, as they occur at startup only.
 An obvious downside is that we do not get any runtime health assessment detection.
 Therefore, it would not prevent error caused by the NMI being decommissioned before the application pod during cluster scale down events.
 * In application's pod **health probes** continuously checking for the identity stack health and stop traffic to the application in case of problem.
 Unlike the init container, [health probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) can offer runtime health verification at the cost of having those request fired as part of the pod runtime.
 Readiness probes decides if an application pod can receive HTTP traffic, whereas Liveness probes assess if a pod is in a bad state and should be restarted.
 A combination of both is typically recommended.
 * In the **application code**.
 Using some language primitives, we can report health of a pod as an endpoint checked by the pod's health probe as the previous method.
-It enables much more health check than direct health probe programming. **This is the preferred method for any productive application** that would typically depend on >1 multiple external components.
+It enables much more health check than direct health probe programming. **This is the preferred method for any productive application** that would typically depend on >1 multiple external component.

 ## Assessing NMI health